 I say this based on the following:

 1. About a year ago, a European client came to my law firm for a consultation regarding a dispute it was having with its Chinese OEM supplier.
 The Chinese company was threatening to sue my client for about $350,000.
 My client was refusing to pay the Chinese company due to a spate of bad product.
 My client was seeking $150,000 credit for the bad product and the Chinese company was refusing and threatening to sue.
 I advised my client not to pay anything, based on two legal maxims.
 One, possession is nine-tenths of the law, and two, never fund someone threatening to sue you.
 I spoke with this company last week on something completely unrelated and I asked them “whatever happened with that Chinese supplier that had been threatening to sue you?”
 Their response was that absolutely nothing had changed.
 Every few weeks, the Chinese company emails seeking its $350,000 and threatening to sue.
 My client responds by offering $200,000 in full settlement and the Chinese company refuses.
 We laughed and moved on.

 2. Many years ago, our international dispute resolution lawyers were retained by a Chinese company to collect on approximately $500,000 owed the Chinese company by a US company.
 We mapped out the litigation strategy, which involved suing an Alabama based company in Washington Federal Court (long story).
 We spent an inordinately long time discussing with the client the costs and strategies.
 The Chinese company hired us and sent us a good-sized retainer.

-My law firm has been handling cases like these for companies from many other countries for years.
+My law firm has been handling international contract debt collection cases like the above for companies from many other countries for years.
 China is different.

 What are you seeing out there?